HugoWALTER/EpiLights/README.md

 The Manager folder will contain:

-- Each connection associed to the light and the room.
+- Each connection associated with the light and the room.

 The config.js file will contain: